wp-plugins/y2k-bug-simulator/readme.txt

 Some things to note:

+* By default, on initial activation following install, only admin-level users will see the effects of the plugin.
+This can be opened to all users, including non-logged ones, through the new Y2K settings page (new in 1.2).
 * The date modification occurs immediately after the plugin is installed and activated.
 It disappears immediately after the plugin is deactivated/uninstalled.
 * The change is at the presentation layer only.
 This means, among other things, that all stored site content and data remain unchanged.
 Moreover, site navigation is not affected.
 If you click on a link to a post identified as being from February 14, 1914, it will bring you to the post for February 14, 2014 (but still say 1914).
 * Internal date references are not affected.
 If you create a post/add a comment while the plugin is active, that content will not be stored with the modified date, but with the actual date, and will show that date when the plugin is deactivated/uninstalled.